ChessEmulator94/Superhero-Fighter/README.md

 3. Install dependencies by running `npm install`.
 4. Start the server by running `npm start`.
 5. Open your web browser and go to `http://localhost:5500` to access the application.

-Enjoy managing superheroes and simulating epic fights with the Superhero Management System!